woudsma/retrain-mobilenet-for-the-web/README.md

 # cd /path/to/tensorflow-for-poets-2
 python -m scripts.retrain -h
 ```
-*If this command fails, make sure you have activated your virtualenv and you have installed the `tensorflowjs` Python package*.

 #### Add a dataset
 Create folders in `tf_files` and add your dataset (folders containing images) to the `tf_files/dataset` directory.
 The classification labels used when running inference will be generated from the **folder names**.